MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 ### Handling Events

 When the [PowerThermalMitigationLevelChanged](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.powerthermalmitigationlevelchanged) event fires, it comes with [PowerThermalEventArgs](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermaleventargs).
 These should be used to understand the event.

+Similarly, when the [PowerThermalThermalScoreChanged](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.powerthermalthermalscorechanged) event fires, it comes with [PowerThermalScoreArgs](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalscoreargs).

-When an event is received, the event handler should inspect [args.ImpactedPeripherals](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermaleventargs.impactedperipherals) which identifies which peripheral(s) are impacted (there may be more than one).
-The [args.MitigationLevel](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermaleventargs.mitigationlevel) indicates how severe of a mitigation is recommended for the specified peripherals.
-If the mitigation level is [PowerThermalMitigationLevel.NoUserImpact](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalmitigationlevel) then any mitigations associated with the specified peripherals should be removed.
-The **args.ThermalScore** indicates a score from 100 to 0 reflecting a linear scale approaching an application shutdown event (zero).
+When an event is received, the event handler should inspect [args.ImpactedPeripherals](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermaleventargs.impactedperipherals), which identifies which peripheral(s) are impacted (there may be more than one).

+For [PowerThermalMitigationLevelChanged](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.powerthermalmitigationlevelchanged) events, the [args.MitigationLevel](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermaleventargs.mitigationlevel) indicates how severe of a mitigation is recommended for the specified peripherals.
+If the [args.MitigationLevel](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermaleventargs.mitigationlevel) is [PowerThermalMitigationLevel.NoUserImpact](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalmitigationlevel) then any mitigations associated with the specified peripherals should be removed.

+For [PowerThermalThermalScoreChanged](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.powerthermalthermalscorechanged) events, the [args.ThermalScore](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalscoreargs.thermalscore) indicates a score from 100 to 0 reflecting a linear scale approaching an application shutdown event (zero).
 The Thermal Score range begins outside of the mitigation reporting range to allow earlier notification to the application when approaching the need for mitigations.

 Here's an example handler: